 I make sure I eat a good source of fat and protein together (i.e. eggs, meat or fish) and sometimes I will add a creamy sauce to my dinner (i.e. mushroom sauce or veggie bake).
 I would avoid adding fat for the sake of adding fat however as excess anything will contribute to weight gain.

-As a general guide, you should be eating around 1.2 -3.3 grams of protein /per kg of body weight/ per day if you are trying to lose weight.
-The maximal amount for muscle growth appears to be around 2.2 grams of grams of protein /per kg of body weight/ per day.
-My general recommendation is to start with around 2.0 grams of protein /per kg of body weight/ per day and then play around with this number.
+As a general guide, you should be eating around 1.2 -3.3 grams of protein /per kg of body weight/ per day (g/kg/day) if you are trying to lose weight, are weight training and trying to preserve lean body mass (LBM).
+The maximal amount for muscle growth appears to be around 2g/kg/day or 0.4 – 0.55g/kg/meal.
+My general recommendation is to start with around 1.5 – 2.0g/kg/day and then divide that into your number of meals per day.

-As an example, if you weigh 60kgs, you should be looking to eat around 120g of protein each day.
+As an example, if you weigh 60kgs and are weight training, you should be looking to eat around 120g of protein each day.
 This total amount is then divided per meal.
 Therefore, if you were to eat twice, you would eat 60g of protein at each meal and if you ate three times, you would eat 40g of protein at each meal.
 Watch my video on protein to see my full explanation.

 Also, please note that this is protein / per kg of body weight/ day NOT the weight of the food.